rlipscombe/rlipscombe.github.io/index.md

 ###Snowboarding###

-I try to go at least once a year; I’ve been to both to Europe and North America.
+I try to go at least once a year; I’ve been to both Europe and North America.
 I’m on a K2 Nemesis, riding regular.
 Most recently, I went to Les Arcs with a group of friends and spent a lot of my time following a guide around in superb off-piste conditions.

 I’m lousy at jumps and once had to have staples put in a head wound.
 I now wear a helmet.